Learn something new every day More Info... by email

 International mergers and acquisitions are when a company joins or purchases another company and does so across national borders.
 Though the terms are often used together, sometimes even reduced to M&A, a merger and an acquisition are not the same.
 A merger is when two companies, usually of similar size, agree to combine forces and to become a single new company.
 Some mergers are in name only, so-called in order to avoid ill-feeling or panic over what is truly an acquisition.
 Acquisitions involve a different power dynamic — one company buys another and absorbs its assets.

-International mergers and acquisitions are also called global mergers and acquisitions.
-Another term, cross-border mergers and acquisitions, also exists and can be used to mean the same; it is perhaps more frequently applied when the two countries involved are neighbors, however.
+Another name for these deals is global mergers and acquisitions.
+Another term, cross-border mergers and acquisitions, can be used to mean the same thing, although it is perhaps more frequently applied when the two countries involved are neighbors, however.

 @indigomoth - The thing about mergers and acquisitions though is that they often result in people being fired, just because it's difficult to completely run a new company without installing some of your own people.